Hesketh Bank

-Hesketh Bank is a small agricultural village in Lancashire, England.
-It lies to the north-east of the town of Southport on the Irish Sea estuary of the River Ribble.
-The area falls under West Lancashire Borough Council for administrative purposes, and Hesketh-with-Becconsall Parish Council for parochial matters.
-The population of the civil parish at the 2011 census was 4,041.
-It is in the South Ribble parliamentary constituency.

-Etymology
+Hesketh Bank is a village in the West Lancashire district of Lancashire, England, 7 mi north-east of Southport and 7 mi south-west of Preston.
+The village is within the civil parish of Hesketh-with-Becconsall, which includes the village of Becconsall immediately to the south and which borders the Ribble Estuary to the north.
+The parish had a population of 4,187 at the 2021 census.
+Hesketh Bank, Becconsall, and the village of Tarleton to the south form a single built-up area with a population of 8,755.

+Toponymy

 Hesketh was first recorded in 1288 as Heschath.
 The name is derived either from Old Norse hest shei meaning "race course", or from a plural of the Welsh hesg, meaning "sedges".

 History

+The village of Hesketh is known to have existed in the 13th century.
+Hesketh Bank had a substantial brick-making industry using the local boulder clay, bricks being transported by the West Lancashire Railway which opened in 1878.

 Due to its geographical location, close to the cities of Preston and Liverpool, the village suffered during the Second World War.
 Stray bombs hit the old church in 1943, and landed along Becconsall Lane, causing extensive damage to the housing there.

 Landmarks

-The village has some architectural gems such as Becconsall Old Church which was hit by bomb shrapnel during World War II, All Saints Church on Station Road replaced the old church and is of some architectural significance as is the Becconsall Public House, which shut in June 2009.
-It has now been redeveloped as housing, keeping the name alive as Becconsall Gardens.
+The village has some architectural gems such as Becconsall Old Church which was hit by bomb shrapnel during World War II, All Saints Church on Station Road replaced the old church and is of some architectural significance as is the Becconsall Public House, which shut in June 2009 and was subsequently demolished.
+The former pub site was redeveloped as housing, keeping the name alive as Becconsall Gardens.

-The West Lancashire Light Railway is a narrow gauge railway that is located in Hesketh Bank.
+The West Lancashire Light Railway is a narrow gauge railway that is located in Hesketh Bank at the site of the former brick works, near but not on the line of the former railway.